MatthieuGrauleau/holbertonschool-simple_shell/README.md

 # :computer: SIMPLE SHELL / Holberton School :fr:

-## :memo: DDESCRIPTION & ENVIRONEMENT :
+## :memo: DESCRIPTION & ENVIRONEMENT :

 This project is initiated by Holberton School France for creating a simple shell writen in C.